 Step #3: You can add languages at the first step of the setup process

-Post the installation of the LangShop application over your store, it’s time that you configure the settings over your multilingual store with the following:
+Post the installation of the LangShop application in your store, it’s time that you configure the settings for your multilingual store with the following:

 LangShop supports over 241 languages that you can translate.
 All you need to do is select the additional wording you would prefer to showcase over your store.

-Note: As per the API policy over Shopify, vendors are limited to add five languages to their online store.
+Note: As per the API policy over Shopify, vendors are limited to adding five languages to their online store.
 However, the Shopify Plus merchants are allowed to add up to 20 targeted languages.

 Step #4: Select categories that you want to translate and click Next to launch auto-translation